“The best light-as-air chocolate mousse made with simple ingredients! So rich and creamy, you won’t believe how easy it is to make!”

 How to garnish & serve chocolate mousse

-Chocolate mousse is one of the ultimate desserts to serve after a savory elegant dinner!
+Chocolate mousse is one of the ultimate desserts to serve after a savory, elegant dinner!
 It just caps off the entire meal experience to perfection.
 Serve the mousse when set completely.
-When you are ready to present the dessert, there are so many ways to add a pop of fun to it.
+When you’re ready to present the dessert, there are many ways to add a pop of fun to it.
 Here are a few ways to garnish chocolate mousse.

 • A dollop of homemade whipped cream